 The Peak Season is Ending

-The months of September and October are widely considered to be a “shoulder season” for tourism, and as we mentioned before, our Autumn Slash Sale will save you 20 – 30% on Parisian apartment rentals, but there’s even more money to be saved on airfare!
-Add the money saved to the prospect of less tourist travel overall, and you’ll be able to enjoy the sights of Paris without the intense crowds or long lines.
+The months of September and October are widely considered to be a “shoulder season” for tourism, and some of our apartment rentals are on sale.
+But, there's even more money to be saved on airfare!
+Add the money saved to the prospect of less tourist travel overall, and you'll be able to enjoy the sights of Paris without the intense crowds or long lines.
 Saving money + a more accessible Paris = a Paris Perfect vacation!

-Paris in the summer can get humid, hot and downright unpleasant!
-In the autumn however, the weather relaxes a bit and you can expect a generally cooler atmosphere, not too hot and not too cold.
+Paris in the summer can get hot, but Paris in the fall is amazing!
+The weather relaxes a bit and you can expect a generally cooler atmosphere, not too hot and not too cold.
 Plus, I think the architecture of Paris looks prettier under light cloud cover as opposed to harsh, bright sunlight.
-You won’t be sweating bullets in the crowds or pressing cold water bottles to your forehead – instead you’ll be comfortable wearing a classic trench coat, blouses with light scarves, skirts with sweaters or perhaps an all-black ensemble à la Audrey Hepburn in Funny Face.
+You won't be sweating bullets in the crowds or pressing cold water bottles to your forehead – instead you'll be comfortable wearing a classic trench coat, blouses with light scarves, skirts with sweaters or perhaps an all-black ensemble à la Audrey Hepburn in Funny Face.
 Check out our French Fashion Pinterest board for tons of style inspiration.

-With all the reasons listed above, we can’t imagine why NOT to take a spontaneous trip to Paris this autumn.
-Don’t forget to check the deals to be had in our Slash Sale, and if you’ve already booked a fall trip to Paris, we wish you bon voyage!
+With all the reasons listed above, we can't imagine why NOT to take a spontaneous trip to Paris this autumn.
+If you've already booked a fall trip to Paris, we wish you bon voyage!